Alex Vlasic: Early life

 Vlasic was born on June 5, 2001, in Wilmette, Illinois to parents Tara and John, and grew up alongside his older siblings Emma and Eric.
-He is of Yugoslavian descent; his grandfather immigrated to Montreal.
+He is of Croatian descent; his grandfather immigrated to Montreal.
 Despite growing up in Illinois, Vlasic was a fan of the San Jose Sharks due to his cousin Marc-Édouard Vlasic's affiliation with them.
-Vlasic began skating at the age of three and played organized hockey with the Wilmette Braves at the Mite, Squirt and Pee Wee levels.
-His older siblings were also involved in the sport, as Emma played at Yale University and with the Connecticut Whale while his brother participated in the Chicago Blackhawks Special Hockey program.
-He played in the position of forward until he was nine years old when he switched to defence.
+Vlasic began skating at the age of three and played organized ice hockey with the Wilmette Braves at the Mite, Squirt and Pee Wee levels.
+His older siblings were also involved in the sport, as Emma played at Yale University and with the Connecticut Whale while his brother participated in the Chicago Blackhawks special hockey program.
+He played as a forward until he was nine years old when he switched to defense.
+He was diagnosed with celiac disease aged 13.

 Playing career

 Growing up in Illinois, Vlasic played for the Chicago Young Americans and Chicago Mission.
-While playing with the Chicago Mission Midget U16 team, Vlasic committed to play NCAA collegiate ice hockey the Boston University Terriers.
+While playing with the Chicago Mission Midget U16 team, Vlasic committed to play college ice hockey for the Boston University Terriers.
 At the time of the commitment, Vlasic was also considered a top five draft pick for the Ontario Hockey League (OHL).
 Instead of joining the OHL, Vlasic was recruited to play for the USA Hockey National Team Development Program (NTDP) for the 2017–18 USHL season.
-Vlasic later credied the NTDP's intense and fast-paced practices with improving his game, along with the assistance of the Under-17 coaching staff including John Wroblewski and Greg Moore.
+He later credited the NTDP's intense and fast-paced practices with improving his game, along with the assistance of the under-17 coaching staff including John Wroblewski and Greg Moore.
 He also praised the addition of Dan Hinote as an associate head coach for furthering his development and muscle growth.